ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week1/index.md

 using `cat` on the resulting `.s` file, and then running the resulting binary.
 Copy this interaction into a file called `transcript.txt`.
-For each example, make sure it works both compiling the file ahead of time and dynamically assembling the code and jumping directly to it.
+For each example, make sure it works both compiling the file ahead of time and dynamically assembling the code and jumping directly to it (e.g. the result should print directly _and_ it should make the assembly file).

 Hand in your entire repository to the `assignment-1-tutorial` assignment on Gradescope.
 There is no automated grading for this assignment; we want you to